casangi/casadocs/markdown/external-data/array-configuration-files.md

 </div>

 <div class="alert alert-info">
-**NOTE**: the most recent ALMA configuration files may not always be available in the most recent CASA version.
+[**NOTE**: the most recent ALMA configuration files may not always be available in the most recent CASA version.
 ALMA configuration files for all cycles are available for download [here](https://almascience.nrao.edu/tools/casa-simulator).
-For the Next-Generation VLA reference design, the latest information can be found [here](https://ngvla.nrao.edu/page/tools).
+For the Next-Generation VLA reference design, the latest information can be found [here](https://ngvla.nrao.edu/page/tools).]{
 </div>